Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spherical Signed Distance Field

 \subsection{2-D Spherical Distance Transform}

 In this section, we introduce how to update a 2-D SSDF from a 2-D visibility map parameterized by $\theta$ and $\phi$.
-A 2-D visibility map layer $\mathcal{V}_r$ can be extracted from the 3-D map $\mathcal{V}$ by fixing the radial dimension to a specific $r$.
-Then the obtained 2-D layer $\mathcal{V}_r$ describes the visibility of all directions at radius $r$.
+A 2-D visibility map layer $\mathcal{V}_r$ is extracted from the 3-D map $\mathcal{V}$ by fixing the radial dimension to a specific $r$, describing the visibility of all directions at radius $r$.
+Given two directions $\textbf{v}(\theta, \phi)$ and $\textbf{u}(\theta', \phi')$ on $\mathcal{V}_r$, their angular distance is given by the spherical law of cosines: